How to Import From China in 6 Steps: 2023 Guide

 Yiwu Wholesale Marketplace

-Most of the vendors that populate the marketplace are trading companies that work closely with factories in neighboring provinces.
+Most vendors are trading companies that work closely with factories in neighboring provinces.
 You can work with them to arrange transport and future reorders, or you can choose to hire a local agent (who also aids in negotiation and purchase agreements).

-It should be noted that most suppliers in Yiwu primarily do business with Indian, African, and Middle Eastern buyers.
-The import laws in these countries vary dramatically from that of the US, so you cannot trust Yiwu suppliers to comply with safety, trademark, and labeling regulations automatically.
+Most suppliers in Yiwu primarily do business with Indian, African, and Middle Eastern buyers.
+The import laws in these countries vary dramatically from that of the U.S., so do not expect Yiwu suppliers to comply with safety, trademark, and labeling regulations automatically.

 Be sure to know which regulations and restrictions apply to your product categories before purchasing.
 To avoid risk at customs, avoid sourcing these goods in Yiwu: